 Dear Annabelle: Shut the door.

-Dear Betsy: When I ask Paprika to stop talking she gets as mad as a wet hen.
-How can I get her to be quiet with her getting all upset? – Pedro, the Rooster
+Dear Betsy: When I ask Paprika to stop talking, she gets as mad as a wet hen.
+How can I get her to be quiet without her getting all upset? – Pedro, the Rooster

 Dear Pedro: Tell her she looks extremely beautiful when her beak is closed.